shubhsherl/GSoC-Contribution-Leaderboard/README.md

 #### Initiailization:  First steps

-- Click on refresh at the home page to sync your db with the latest repositories from your Organization.
+- `python manage.py refresh` to sync your db with the latest repositories from your Organization.
 - Visit `/admin`, mark the Repositories from which you want to count contributions.
+- `python manage.py refresh` to fetch the contributors from Marked Repositories.
-- Mark users as GSoC contributors under Core>Users form the admin panel.
+- Mark/Add users as GSoC contributors under Core>Users form the admin panel.

 ##### Admin levels:
 - **Exclude Repo:** Decide which Repo to count for LeaderBoard